| Title: | Inference for Functions of Multinomial Parameters |

 psi0 |

-The null hypothesis value for the parameter being tested.
-A p value for a test of psi <= psi0 is computed.
-If NULL only a confidence interval is computed. |
+The null hypothesis value for the parameter being tested. |

 alternative |